umbauschool/umbauschool.github.io/index.md

 ## Studio Shenandoah
 Staunton, Virginia, USA

-Studio Shenandoah is a permanent studio and open design education program that will take place in fall and spring and will include a series of public workshops, lectures and discussions and a long-term studio design project, “Staunton Werkbund.”
+Studio Shenandoah is a permanent studio and open design education program that will take place in fall and spring and will include a series of public workshops, lectures and discussions and a long-term studio design project, _Staunton Werkbund._

 _2019 fall session full_
 **2020 winter session open**